Trichomoniasis in Teens

 When to seek medical care

-Call the doctor if your child or teen is experiencing the above symptoms.
-If your child is an older teen girl, your health care provider may refer her to a gynecologist for testing and treatment.
+Call the healthcare provider if your child or teen is having the above symptoms.
+If your child is an older teen girl, her healthcare provider may refer her to a gynecologist for testing and treatment.